 Met with MPC staff 2013-11-11; notes on epad at http://epad.dataone.org/MPC-and-DataONE.

 MPC to work on determining which stack to use for OAI-PMH; DataONE needs to work on the Slender Node implementation to consume OAI-PMH (Dublin Core).
 We do need to advise MPC of any limitations we place on Dublin Core and it would be useful to note what extensions we support.
 Note that their metadata will link to a landing page.
 Data is not available on-demand, by and large.

-#12 Updated by Laura Moyers about 7 years ago
+#12 Updated by Laura Moyers over 7 years ago